Ovulation – All You Need to Know and More

 Ovulation is one of the most important things a woman should know about her body; it is the determining factor in getting pregnant.
-Understanding how it works helps you be in charge of your health and feel more confident in your body’s abilities.
+Understanding how it works helps you be in charge of your health and feel more confident in your body’s ability when you are trying to conceive.

-Many guides and tools are available for tracking your ovulation, but before we suggest a few, Cryos wants to make sure you know what ovulation is and how it works.
+Many guides and tools are available for tracking your ovulation, but before we suggest a few, Cryos wants to make sure you know and truly understand what ovulation is and how it works.

 What is Ovulation?
 How Does It Work?